chaswiso/Portfolio/Test Charter.md

 - money movement
 - social networks
 ### Discover
 > So what did you find out?
 Were there 404 errors?
 Any confusing or misleading error messages?
+What you discovered will need to be presented in a conclusion report
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzExNTU0MjksNjczOTY2NzQxLDM0Mz
+eyJoaXN0b3J5IjpbMTQ1MjM3MjAwOSw2NzM5NjY3NDEsMzQzNz
-cyNzk3MSw3MzA5OTgxMTZdfQ==
+I3OTcxLDczMDk5ODExNl19
 -->